sarahliz24/Who-said-it/README.md

 </details>

 * The welcome display box is yellow with blue text, consistent with all information text boxes across the game
-* For the first question it displays text welcoming the player, and invites them to click a button to start playing - this acts as a prompt for a user who unsure how to proceed with play
+* For the first question it displays text welcoming the player, and invites them to click a button to start playing - this acts as a prompt for a user who is unsure how to proceed with play

 <details><summary>Question Box</summary>
     <img src="assets/documentation/q-and-a.png">